intel-lab-lkp/linux/Documentation/RCU/rcu_dereference.rst

 		pointer takes on only one of two values, a not-equal comparison will provide exactly the information that the compiler needs to deduce the value of the pointer.

+	When in doubt, use relational operators that preserve address dependencies (such as "ptr_eq()") to compare pointers obtained from rcu_dereference() against non-NULL values or against pointers obtained from prior loads.

 -	Disable any value-speculation optimizations that your compiler might provide, especially if you are making use of feedback-based